Bijman/srb2bld/README.md

          - SRB2BLDNOCCACHE - Disable ccache.

          - SRB2BLDNOGRADLECACHE - Disable gradle cache, when building Android APK.

+         - SRB2BLDNCPU - Determine number of CPU threads to compile build.
+Useful in case of out of memory errors, for example "g++: fatal error: Killed signal terminated program cc1plus".

          - GITHUB_TOKEN - Increase hourly limit of request to GitHub API.
 Useful, if connecting to SRB2/SRB2Kart assets and downloading is blocked after many attempts.
 Current default number of requests without GitHub personal access token is 60 requests per hour and with GitHub personal access token - 5000 requests per hour.
 For more details and how to, please read https://docs.github.com/en/rest/using-the-rest-api/rate-limits-for-the-rest-api and https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens.
 You need GitHub account to do this.
 ```